 Do German Shepherds need grooming?

 German shepherds are known for their thick, long coats and ability to become excellent working dogs.
-However, these traits can make grooming a challenge for owners who aren’t familiar with German shepherd grooming.
+However, these traits can make grooming challenging for owners unfamiliar with German shepherd grooming.

 Because of their double coats, German shepherds have less shedding than many other breeds.
 They also tend to have fewer skin problems than other breeds of dogs because of their dry skin.
 These factors should be considered when deciding how often your dog needs grooming.